 Sultanahmet and Eminönü For the Main Tourists’ Sights

-This is tourist central – Sultanahmet is the easiest place to stay to tick off all of the main sites.
-Not many ‘real’ Istanbul locals living in this area though.
+This is tourist central – Sultanahmet is the easiest place to stay and tick off all of the main sites.
+Not many ‘real’ Istanbul locals live in this area, though.
 However, at certain times, such as during Ramadan (while I was there), the historic sites draw a local crowd that is impressive to see and experience.

 Things to do in the Sultanahmet Neighborhood